-The RDBN is located north of the Cariboo in north-central BC.
+The Regional District of Bulkley-Nechako (RDBN) is located north of the Cariboo, in northcentral BC.
 The region covers 73,419 sq. kilometers and has a population of 37,896 (Stats Can 2016b, Census Profile).
 Figure 1 depicts the boundaries and areas within the RDBN.